 Image Source

-Databricks is a Cloud-based Data Engineering tool for processing, transforming, and exploring large volumes of data to build Machine Learning models intuitively.
-Currently, the Databricks platform supports three major cloud partners: AWS, Microsoft Azure, and Google Cloud.
-Azure Databricks is a jointly developed first-party service from Microsoft that can be accessed with a single click on Azure Portal.
+Databricks is a Cloud-based Data Engineering tool for processing, transforming, and exploring large volumes of data to build Machine Learning models.
+It supports AWS, Microsoft Azure, and Google Cloud platforms.
+Azure Databricks is a jointly developed service from Microsoft that can be accessed from the Azure Portal.

 Key Features of Databricks